foundry-rs/book/src/forge/tests.md

 [PASS] testDepositETH() (gas: 12254)
 ```

-This will run the tests starting with `testDeposit` in the `ComplicatedContractTest` test contract.
+This will run the tests in the `ComplicatedContractTest` test contract with `testDeposit` in the name.
 Inverse versions of these flags also exist (`--no-match-contract` and `--no-match-test`).

 You can run tests in filenames that match a regex with `--match-path`.
 Note: an absolute file path must be provided.